Financial Advisor Fees & Costs

 Advisors must itemize all financial advisor fees on the Form ADV paperwork filed with the SEC.
 You will find a brief overview in Section 5 of Part I, and greater detail in Part II.
-To keep overall costs low, you may consider working with a fee-only financial advisor where there are more transparent fee structures and fewer possible conflicts of interest.
+To keep overall costs low, you may consider working with a commission-free financial advisor where there are more transparent fee structures and fewer possible conflicts of interest.
 Don’t be afraid to ask questions!

 See The Top Local Financial Planners Near You